dimitrismistriotis/dimitrismistriotis.github.io/_posts/2017-01-07-deploy_rails.md

 source ~/.bash_profile
 ```

-(From Digital Ocean's tutorial and rbenv's installation instructions with some
+(Source: Digital Ocean's tutorial and rbenv's installation instructions with some
-modifications)

-Then:
+modifications) Then:

 ```
 cd ~